 Insults, slammed fists: EU virus summit goes into 4th day

-BRUSSELS -- Weary and bleary, European Union leaders were gearing up Monday for a fourth day of fighting over an unprecedented 1.85 trillion-euro ($2.1 trillion) EU budget and coronavirus recovery fund, barely recovered from a weekend of walkouts, fists slamming into tables and insults.
+BRUSSELS -- Weary and bleary, European Union leaders on Monday geared up for a fourth day of fighting over an unprecedented 1.85 trillion-euro ($2.1 trillion) EU budget and coronavirus recovery fund, barely recovered from a weekend of walkouts, fists slamming into tables and insults.

-With a brilliant sun warming the negotiating sundeck at the Europa summit center early Monday, there finally was a glimmer of hope that the talks to help the continent emerge from the pandemic through an unprecdented economic aid package are not doomed after all.
+With a brilliant sun warming the negotiating sundeck at the Europa summit center early Monday, there finally was a glimmer of hope that the talks to help the continent emerge from the pandemic through an unprecedented economic aid package aren't doomed after all.

-“It looks more hopeful than when I thought during the night: ‘It’s over,'" said Dutch Prime Minister Mark Rutte, the target of much of the criticism.
-The meeting broke up temporarily and is due to resume on Monday afternoon.

-“All want a solution instead of shelving the problem,” German Foreign Minister Heiko Maas said.
-Alluding to the infighting, he added, “It also shows: massive efforts are needed to make Europe strong again together.
-The corona pandemic shocked all of us."

-It took a heart-tugging dinner speech by EU Council President Charles Michel about leaders not failing their union, French President Emmanuel Macron slamming his fist in anger into the table, and a new set of budgetary numbers to send this epic summit onward.
+It took a heart-tugging dinner speech by European Council President Charles Michel about leaders not failing their union, French President Emmanuel Macron slamming his fist in anger into the table, and a new set of budgetary numbers to send this already epic summit onward.

+“There were extremely tense moments.
+And there will be more that no doubt will still be difficult.
+But on content, things have moved forward," said Macron, stressing his continued partnership with German Chancellor Angela Merkel.
+Without Franco-German agreement, the EU has never taken momentous steps.

-It was planned as a two-day summit scheduled to have ended Saturday, but there are deep ideological differences between the 27 leaders forced the talks into two extra days.
+“An extraordinary situation demands extraordinary efforts," Merkel said as the leaders were heading into one of the bloc's longest summits ever.
+It was planned as a two-day summit scheduled to have ended Saturday, but deep ideological differences between the 27 leaders forced the talks into two extra days.

+Overall, spirits had picked up since the talks reached rock bottom Sunday night.

+“It looks more hopeful than when I thought during the night: ‘It’s over,'" said Dutch Prime Minister Mark Rutte, the target of much of criticism for keeping a compromise impossible.

-Rutte, defending the cause of a group of five wealthy northern nations — the Netherlands, Austria, Finland, Sweden and Denmark — sought to limit costs and impose strict reform guarantees.
+Rutte, defending the cause of a group of five wealthy northern nations — the Netherlands, Austria, Finland, Sweden and Denmark — sought to limit costs and impose strict reform guarantees on any rescue plan for needy nationss.
 He came under criticism from Macron, Italy and Hungary, whose Prime Minister Viktor Orban asked why the Dutchman had such “hate” toward him.

 Rutte took it in stride.